 You can earn badges and vie for real cash prizes of $2,000 monthly.
 You practice trading and take quizzes to reinforce your knowledge.
 Wall Street Survivor has a cryptocurrency game as well.
 According to their site, they have over 1 million users.

 This site has been around since 2004 and is good for classes, groups, and individuals.
 While tailored toward beginning investors, there are advanced resources that participants can use, including Wall Street Analyst Ratings, financial news, company financial statements, and technical charts.
 You can buy global stocks, mutual funds, ETFs, options, and commodity futures.
 Customization of games, competitions, and flexibility in cash balances are all available.

 5. Investopedia Stock Simulator

-The respected financial site Investopedia has its own comprehensive stock simulator.
+The respected financial site Investopedia has its comprehensive stock simulator.
 You can start with $100,000 in virtual cash.
-Participants can join an existing game or create a customized game of their own, trading stocks, options, margin trading and adjustable commission rates.
-Players are ranked, can research their investments and earn rewards for completing various activities.
+Participants can join an existing game or create a customized game, trading stocks, options, margin trading, and adjustable commission rates.
+Players are ranked, can research their investments, and earn rewards for completing various activities.
 You can connect with over 700,000 traders and investors globally.

 Have you ever participated in a simulated stock market game?
 If so, what was your experience?
 I encourage you to try one of the games with your friends or family as a first step to investing for real.
-Thank you for reading this article.
-Please subscribe and join our growing community!
+Please visit us, subscribe to The Cents of Money, and join our growing community!
+Thank you for reading this article!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.